 4. Allow yourself to be spontaneous

 It’s easy to fill the whole vacation with fun activities, travels, and parties.
 And who can blame us for wanting to squeeze out every last drop of the most wonderful time of the year?
 But suddenly you’re standing there with a swamped holiday schedule, more stressed-out than ever.
-So don’t forget to plan for unplanned days.
+Take advantage of travel agencies like VisaFly to make travel plans smoother and don’t forget to plan for unplanned days.
 Where you can just chill and do whatever you’re in the mood for.

 5. Ignore everything